mrebollo/aoc2024/README.md

 Day 6.
 Follow a path in a matrix bounding with obstacles

 Day 7.
-Combinations os operations (DyV or tree-like)
+Combinations os operations (D&C or tree-like)

 Day 8.
-POints over a rect (manhattan distances)
+Points over a rect (manhattan distances)

 Day 9.
 Defragment disk: Reorder elements in vector

 Day 10.
 Gradient ascent paths

 Day 11.
 Expand array of digits.
 Dynamic programming approach

+Day 12.
+Identify blocks of consecutive letters in a grid (garden plots).
+Calculate area and perimeter